Tekuder: Relations with Mamluks

 Shams al-Din Juvayni advised him to make peace with Mamluk Egypt since he was a Muslim sultan.
 The first embassy headed by Qutb al-Din Shirazi left Aladagh for Egypt on 25 August 1282.
 He expressed his aim to forge an alliance with Qalawun against the wishes of his own council in a letter.
 Qalawun sent a reply on 3 December 1282 urging Tekuder to release the Sultanate of Rum from vassalage as a fellow Muslim.
 Tekuder sent a second embassy, headed by his religious mentor Kamal al-Din Abd ul-Rahman to Egypt from Tabriz in June 1283.
 However, this embassy was late as it arrived on 2 March 1284 and was granted audience on 26 August 1284, 16 days after Tekuder's death.
-Which led to envoy's arrest and death.
+Which led to the envoy's arrest and death.

 When Arghun received no reply, he declared war against Tekuder.
 Tekuder requested help from the Mamluk Sultan, but the Mamluks did not fully co-operate with him.
 Having a small and inferior army, Tekuder was defeated by Arghun's larger force, and he was eventually executed on August 10, 1284.
 Shams al-Din Juvayni was also arrested and executed by Buqa on 16 October 1284.